leopoldek/Glow-Fighter/README.md

 For more help see [the LibGDX wiki](https://github.com/libgdx/libgdx/wiki).

 ## Gameplay
-The main enemy types are the blue missle guys thgat spawn randomly.
+The main enemy types are the blue missile guys that spawn randomly.
 Each new level a big enemy shooting balls appears.
 Every 5 levels a turret enemy appears.
 Grab the green pickups to get new guns.
 Guns have infinite ammo but disappear after a time limit shown at the bottom left.
 Health is at bottom right.
 Controls:
  - Fire = Left Mouse Button
  - Move = WASD